madmadmad/slugger/README.md

 This plugin uses the [Hashids](http://hashids.org/php/) library to generate the slugs.

 This plugin copies heavily from Alec Ritson's [Slugged](https://github.com/alecritson) plugin for Craft 2.
-Thanks, Alec.
-(The section override works in this version. :smiley:)
+Thanks, Alec. :smiley: (The section override works in this version btw.)

 ## Requirements